 Employees' Retirement System of the Puerto Rico Electric Power Authority et al v.
 Conduent Inc. et al.: On March 8, 2019, a putative class action lawsuit alleging violations of certain federal securities laws in connection with the Company's statements and alleged omissions regarding its financial guidance and business and operations was filed against the Company, its former Chief Executive Officer, and its former Chief Financial Officer in the United States District Court for the District of New Jersey.
 The complaint seeks certification of a class of all persons who purchased or otherwise acquired the Company's securities from February 21, 2018 through November 6, 2018, and also seeks unspecified monetary damages, costs, and attorneys' fees.
 The Company moved to dismiss the class action complaint in its entirety.
 In June 2020, the Court denied the motion to dismiss and allowed the claims to proceed.
 The Court granted Class Certification on February 28, 2022.
 Upon the substantial completion of document discovery, the parties agreed to engage in mediation, and the Court administratively terminated the litigation to permit those efforts to proceed.
-Without any admission of liability or damages, in the third guarter of 2022, the parties settled this matter following that mediation, and filed the necessary documentation for preliminary approval by the court, class notice, and the claims administration process.
-The Court granted preliminary approval of the settlement terms and related documentation on January 27, 2023, with a final Settlement Hearing scheduled for May 24, 2023.
-The Court's order notes that it "will likely be able to approve the proposed Settlement as fair. reasonable and adequate under Federal Rule of Civil Procedure 23(e)(2)."
-As a result, during the fourth quarter of 2022, the Company reversed the reserve pertaining to this matter.
-The Company maintains insurance that covers the costs arising out of this litigation and resulting settlement having met the deductible and other terms and conditions thereof.
+Without any admission of liability or damages, in the third quarter of 2022, the parties settled this matter following that mediation, and filed the necessary documentation for preliminary approval by the court, class notice, and the claims administration process.
+The Court's order notes that it "will likely be able to approve the proposed Settlement as fair, reasonable and adequate under Federal Rule of Civil Procedure 23(e)(2)."
+As a result, during the fourth quarter of 2022, the Company meet the company meet the deductible and other terms and resulting settlement having met the covers the costs arising out of this litigation and resulting settlement having met the deductible and other terms and conditions thereof.